Cost of Living in Slovenia

 If you are thinking about moving to Slovenia, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Slovenia is generally considered to be quite reasonable, with prices varying depending on the location and type of property.
 Generally, apartments in the cities tend to be more expensive than those in rural areas, while detached houses are usually more expensive than apartments.
-Prices also vary depending on the size and condition of the property," remarked one in Slovenia.
+Prices also vary depending on the size and condition of the property," said one person in Slovenia.

 What are typical rental prices for expats in Slovenia?